rcgsheffield/sheffield_hpc/FAQs.rst

 'Illegal Instruction' errors
 ----------------------------

-If your program fails with an **Illegal Instruction** error then it may have been compiled using (and optimised for) one type of processor but is running on another.
+If your program fails with an **Illegal Instruction** error then it may have been compiled using (and optimised for) one type of processor but is running on another (see :ref:`Instruction sets <instruction_sets>`).

-If you get this error **after copying compiled programs onto a cluster** then you may need to recompile them on the cluster or recompile them elsewhere without aggressively optimising for processor architecture.
+If you get this error **after copying compiled programs onto a cluster** then you may need to recompile them on the specific architecture you wish to run your program/library.

 If however you get this error when **running programs on the cluster that you have also compiled on the cluster** then you may have compiled on one processor type and be running on a different type.

-Since Stanage has distinct GPU and CPU node architectures, you have several options:

- - Recompile your program without optimisations for processor architecture.
- - Recompile on the node type (CPU or GPU) you intend to run your job.
- - Run your job on the type of architecture it was compiled for (CPU or GPU node).

-Bessemer has the same architecture on all nodes.
+Examples:

+ - Compiled on one generation of Intel CPU but run on an older or newer generation
+ - Compiled on an AMD CPU but run on Intel CPU

 ---------